The one-year Master's program Hebrew and Jewish Studies focus on Jewish culture and intellectual life from antiquity to the present.

 The program in Hebrew and Jewish Studies is built around the following components:

-- the research seminar Jewish Studies: Issues, Controversies, Models and Theories (12 EC, semester 1, period 1-2), which offers an exploration of the field of academic Jewish Studies.
-The course is designed to help students place their area of specialisation within the broader field and equip them with the tools to judge and apply the relevant methods and theories.
+- the research seminar Jewish Studies: Issues, Controversies, Models, and Theories (12 EC, semester 1, period 1-2), which offers an exploration of the field of academic Jewish Studies.
+The course is designed to help students place their area of specialization within the broader field and equip them with the tools to judge and apply the relevant methods and theories.

 - the individual Term Paper (6 EC, semester 1, period 1-2).

 - the MA thesis (18 EC, semester 2, period 2-3).

 - in the remaining 24 EC students take tutorials or electives in subjects related to their area of expertise.
 Each individual trajectory is designed in close consultation with the program director and study adviser.

 The Master's thesis reports on research carried out by the student under the supervision of an academic staff member involved in the program.
 The subject of the thesis must be mutually agreed upon by the student and academic adviser(s).
 In general, the research and writing will take up to a minimum of ten weeks, with a requirement of 17.000 – 23.000 words.
 It’s strongly advisable to adjust your subject of interest to one of the professor’s own research area’s.